wiris/html-integrations/demos/angular/generic/README.md

         title = 'Demo for Angular and Generic';
     }
     ```
-    *Notice that the content can be empty or set as you prefer in the component*
+> *Notice that the content can be empty or set as you prefer in the component*.

-4. Open *src/app/app.component.html* and replace all with:
+1. Open `src/app/app.component.html` and replace all with:

     ```html
     <div id="toolbar"></div>
     <div id="htmlEditor" contenteditable="true">Try me!</div>
     ```

-5. Finally, you are ready to run the development server through the command: ```ng serve```
+2. Finally, you are ready to run the development server through the command: ```ng serve```

 ## How to run the tests